Atticweb/crossfader/README.md

 # Crossfader

 This plugin is made with jQuery and Froogaloop.
-Instead of just using seekTo function from Froogaloop, this has a fadeTo function.
+The fadeTo function is almost the same as the seekTo function from Froogaloop.
+It uses a second instance of the video to fade to another time in the video.

 It's currently in beta, so dont expect too much.